007-surajit/Directory-List-PhoneGap-Plugin/README.md

 Asset-Directory-PhoneGap-Plugin
 ===============================

-A plugin to list contents of application directory for iOS and Android Cordova apps
+A plugin to list contents of application directory for iOS , Android and WP8 apps built with Cordova.

 Plugin documentation: [doc/index.md](doc/index.md)